 Improving communication with members, the industry and beyond has become essential in recent years.
-The website was updated from 2012 to contain more information.
-AREF also employed a second member of staff, Clare Whyte, as Marketing Manager to assist in improving communication with members and to raise AREF's profile.

-In June 2019, after almost a year-long project, AREF launched a new website which included a better online facility for existing members, including a new online self-certification process, online events booking, as well as a new library and a new CRM system for AREF HQ.
+AREF's website was updated from 2012 to contain more information and, later, a second member of staff, Clare Whyte, was employed as Marketing Manager to assist in raising AREF's profile within the industry.
+In June 2019, after almost a year-long project, AREF launched a new website which included a better, content-rich, online facility for existing members, including a new online self-certification process, online events booking and library, and as well as a new client relationship management system for AREF HQ.